valudio/netsocket/README.md

 # netsocket
-Small library to easily deal with websockets using .NET Standard
+Small library to easily deal with websockets using .NET Standard 1.5 or .NET 4.6.2

 ## How does it work?
 This library comes with a `middleware` that you can use in your `Startup.cs` file: